 Kari Carlson – Another 9Round Franchisee

 Kari Carlson is another 9Round franchise owner in Bettendorf, Iowa.
 Prior to becoming a franchisee, Carlson was a member, trainer and then co-manager in the business.

 She says, “I decided to purchase a 9Round franchise because I knew from my experience with the brand that I was already in love with the product, and as I got more and more familiar with the franchise, I fell in love with the business model as well.
 I think entrepreneurship is something that crosses everyone’s mind at one point or another in life, but it wasn’t until I started working at 9Round that I could see it becoming a reality.”

 In addition to providing her with that initial spark, Carlson agrees that working in the business made her transition into owning a franchise go more smoothly.

 She says, “Working as an employee prior to purchasing a 9Round franchise was the key that unlocked the door.
 Knowing the product, selling the product, and understanding the ins and outs of the brand made the transition to ownership fairly straightforward.
 Not only was I able to focus my efforts on the business side of things, but I already believed in what I was providing to my customers.”

 That confidence has been key to Carlson’s business experience.
 She does recommend the employee-to-franchisee route to others.
 But even more important than the actual logistical aspect is the perspective that it can provide.
 So even if you’re not in that specific position, any experience that can help you see your business from the eyes of employees, members or customers may be helpful in your journey.

-Carlson says, “For anyone considering becoming a franchise business owner, I would highly recommend first becoming a part of the business as an employee to see it from the grassroots perspective of employees and the customers they work with.
+Carlson says, “For anyone considering franchise ownership, I would highly recommend first becoming a part of the business as an employee to see it from the grassroots perspective of employees and the customers they work with.
 I fully believe that you cannot successfully sell something if you don’t already believe in yourself.”